pip-services/pip-services-docs/content/en/dart/commons/refer/reference_exception.md

 ### Constructors
 Creates an error instance and assigns its values.

-> ReferenceException(String correlationId, locator)
+> ReferenceException(String? correlationId, locator)

-- **correlationId**: String - (optional) unique transaction id used to trace execution through a call chain.
+- **correlationId**: String? - (optional) unique transaction id used to trace execution through a call chain.
 - **locator**: dynamic - locator used to find a reference to a dependent component.